Nosy or nosey – which one is correct?

 Nosy or nosey – what is the difference?

 Is there any difference between nosy and nosey?
+Are they the same word, with a spelling variant?
 There is no difference in the pronunciation of these two, but what about the meaning?
+Is there only one correct spelling?
+Is one of them a present participle?
 As you will see in the further section of this article, there is no difference in the meaning of nosy and nosey either, and they are both correct!

+How do you spell nosy correctly?
+Or… how do you spell nosey correctly?
 The adjective in question is a combination of the noun nose with the adjective suffix -y (meaning “full of” or “having the quality of”).
 Hence, your first and obvious choice could be the spelling nosey.
-However, you might be surprised that, although both are correct, it is actually nosy that is more common spelling, in both British or American English.
+However, you might be surprised that, although both are correct, and the nosy and nosey meaning is the same, it is actually nosy that is the more common spelling, both in British and American English.

 Nosy or nosey – the correct form

-So why it is nosy that is the most common form?
-The answer is that when a word ends on silent “e”, it is generally dropped before adding a suffix that starts with a vowel.
+So why it is the word nosy that is the most common form?
+The answer is that when a word ends on a silent “e”, it is generally dropped before adding a suffix that starts with a vowel.

 Some other forms related to nosy/nosey are: